This page is aimed at new students who do not have a current visa to study in the UK, and who need to apply for a Student visa from overseas.

 Student visa application form

-Once you have all necessary documents to show you meet the Student visa requirements, you can then move on to completing the visa application form online.
+Once you have all necessary documents to show you meet the Student Visa requirements, you can then move on to completing the online visa application form.

-You can draft and save the form anytime you like, even whilst you are getting your documents ready.
-But it is important not to submit it until you are sure your documents clearly show you meet the Student visa requirements.
+You can draft the form and save it at anytime, but it is important not to submit it until you are sure your documents clearly show you meet the Student Visa requirements.

 *For EU/EEA applicants - you may be given an option to use the "UK Immigration: ID check app" as part of your visa application.
 If you are given this option and use it, then you will not be asked to attend a visa appointment nor will a BRP card be produced for you.
 Your visa status will be digital and will be verified online.
 If you did this, then you can skip the information about the "BRP pick up location".
 Please refer to the information below about "EU/EEA - verifying your visa status" in the "After you apply" section instead